CESNET/cesnet_service_path_plugin/README.md

-# 🚨 WARNING – Work in Progress! 🚨

-⚠️ This plugin is **under heavy development** and is **NOT production-ready**.
-- Database changes that are required for the current implementation are **missing**.
-- Documentation of the data model and functionality is **incomplete**.
-- Expect breaking changes, unfinished features, and possible instability.

-Use this code **at your own risk** and only for testing or development purposes.

----
 # CESNET ServicePath Plugin for NetBox

 A NetBox plugin for managing service paths and segments in network infrastructure with advanced geographic path visualization.